-The Uniden HomePatrol 2 is quite different from any other police scanner in the market.
+The Uniden HomePatrol 2 is quite different from any other police scanner on the market.

-It is that scanner that makes you know that these radios are actually Radio Scanners and not just limited to what we all regard them as (Police scanner).
+It is that scanner that makes you know that these radios are actually Radio Scanners and not just limited to what we all regard them as (Police scanners).

 An example of this is SWAT and other fascinating traffic that often gets very busy when The President of the United States visits the town.